leee/mfa/README.md

   evaluated my use case.
 You better evaluate your own.

 TODO:
-* Write OTP generation algorithm.
-* Research how Yubico encrypts the generation with the key and how the final token is produced.
 * As a design consideration, provide a user with a CLI tool that they can invoke with counters and configurations stored in ~/.config or the like, with support for multiple software "yubikeys" ideally.